datapane/datapane/public-docs/docs/features/apps/updates.md

 #### Insert to the side

-Insert the block to right side of the form using `dp.TargetMode.SIDE`
+Insert the result blocks to right side of the form using `dp.TargetMode.SIDE`

 <div style='display: flex; justify-content:center'>
     <img src="/img/advanced/side.png" style='width:50%'/>